-i.
-Certificate Field: subject:organizationalUnitName (OID: 2.5.4.11) Required/Optional: Optional.

-Contents: The CA SHALL implement a process that prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the CA has verified this information in accordance with Section 3.2 and the Certificate also contains subject:organizationName, subject:givenName, subject:surname, subject:localityName, and subject:countryName attributes, also verified in accordance with Section 3.2.2.1.
+- i.
+Certificate Field: subject:organizationalUnitName (OID: 2.5.4.11) Required/Optional: Deprecated.
+Prohibited if the subject:organizationName is absent or the certificate is issued on or after September 1, 2022.
+Contents: The CA SHALL implement a process that prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the CA has verified this information in accordance with Section 3.2 and the Certificate also contains subject:organizationName, subject:givenName, subject:surname, subject:localityName, and subject:countryName attributes, also verified in accordance with Section 3.2.2.1. - j.

-j.
 Other Subject Attributes Other attributes MAY be present within the subject field.
 If present, other attributes MUST contain information that has been verified by the CA.